Suraj151/esp8266-framework/README.md

      </tr>
    </table>

-A fresh install already carries ESP32-shaped placeholder database headers, and `devices/DeviceConfig.h` falls back to `DEVICE_ESP32` when no generated setup header is present — hence the zero-step ESP32 build.
+A fresh install already carries ESP32-shaped placeholder database headers, and `devices/DeviceConfig.h` falls back to `PDI_DEVICE esp32` when no generated setup header is present — hence the zero-step ESP32 build.

 **For ESP8266 or Arduino UNO,** generate the per-device files first: